NAMAN3342/project-neuro/README.md

 **Channel Not Updating:**
 - Check physical connection of that channel's sensor
-- Verify analog pin is correctly connected (A0, A1, or A2)
+- Verify analog input is correctly connected
-- Try restarting Arduino and reconnecting
+- Try restarting Device and reconnecting

 ## License